a-slice-of-py/data-scientist-hub/docs/posts/datamapplot.md

 ### Query syntax

-I wanted the new search system to support following features: be capable of excluding terms from the search _and_ restricting the search to given categories.
+I wanted the new search system to support the following features: be capable of excluding terms from the search _and_ restricting the search to given categories.

-For the first requirement, I chose a syntax loosely inspired by Google search: using `-` in a search query penalize search results that match with the term which follows.
+For the first requirement, I chose a syntax loosely inspired by Google search: using `-` in a search query penalizes search results that match with the term which follows.

 !!! example annotate
-    The query `time -series` returns the most representative results (1) related to "text" but which have little or no semantic relationship with the term "series".
+    The query `time -series` returns the most representative results (1) related to "time" but which have little or no semantic relationship with the term "series".

 1. With respect to cosine similarity between the query and the index embeddings.